 Application Procedures and Timetable

-To apply for a place at this school in the normal admission round (year 7) a standard application form, known as the Common Preference Form must be completed and returned to the Local Authority Secondary School Admissions, Leeds City Council, PO Box 837, Leeds LS1 9PZ by 31 October 2021.
+To apply for a place at this school in the normal admission round (year 7) a standard application form, known as the Common Preference Form must be completed online and returned to the Local Authority www.leeds.gov.uk/schools-and-education/school-amissions 31 October 2021.
 Failure to provide a Common Preference Form (CPF) would mean that the application is not valid.

 If parents feel that they should be in a specific category i.e. Baptised Catholic, then they are required to complete a Supplementary Information Form and provide the required evidence.
-The Supplementary Information Form is attached to this policy and should be submitted by 31 October 2021 to Mrs M Martland, Admissions Manager, Cardinal Heenan Catholic High School, Tongue Lane, Leeds LS6 4QE.
+The Supplementary Information Form is attached to this policy and should be submitted by 31 October 2021 directly to the school to email@example.com or Admissions Manager, Cardinal Heenan Catholic High School, Tongue Lane, Leeds LS6 4QE.
 Therefore, failure to provide a Supplementary Information Form (SIF) could affect the category your application is placed in.
 Please note that it is the responsibility of the parent/carer to complete all forms and supply evidence – reminders will not be sent.

-Parents or carers will be advised of the outcome of their applications on 1 March 2021 by the local authority on our behalf.
+Parents or carers will be advised of the outcome of their applications on 1 March 2022.
 Unsuccessful applicants will be given reasons related to the over-subscription criteria listed above and advised of their right of appeal to an independent appeal panel.
-(Details of the appeals process can be found on the schools website.)

 If you return the Common Preference Form after the deadline we cannot consider your application at the same time as those received on time.
 Late applications will be dealt with once all other applicants have been considered in accordance with the Local Authority Co-ordinated scheme.